eveenendaal/github-actions/actions/install-my-tools/README.md

 # Install Tools Action

-This GitHub Action installs task via pip and OpenTofu using the official install script.
+This GitHub Action installs task via pip and OpenTofu using snap.
 You can specify which tools to install using the `include` input.

 ## Features

 - Installs task using pip
-- Installs OpenTofu using the official install script
+- Installs OpenTofu using snap
 - Allows selection of tools via input

 ## Usage